Making objects or methods const

 }

-The error messages from the GCC are very convincing.
+The error messages from the GCC are compelling.

 Declaring member functions as const has two benefits.
-An immutable object can only invoke const methods and const methods cannot modify the underlying object.
+An immutable object can only invoke const methods, and const methods cannot modify the underlying object.
 Once more.
-Here is a short example which includes the error messages from GCC:
+Here is a short example that includes the error messages from GCC:

 struct Immutable{